frederic-perez/AmE-dictionary/data/idioms.md

 __go out with the girls__ To go and socialize somewhere with a group of exclusively female friends.
 __go out__ __1__ To go on a date with someone. _Those two have such an obvious chemistry that I’m surprised they’ve never gone out._
 __go over (one’s) head__ __1__ To speak to one’s superior rather than talking to one directly. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __2__ To not be understood by one because it is too complex or subtle for their comprehension. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least._
-__go overboard__ :dart: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
+__go overboard__ :dart::two: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
 I’m worried I bought enough Christmas lights to light up Times Square._
 __go places__ :two::hammer: _This kid is going places._
 __go soft on (someone)__ To treat someone delicately, gently, or leniently; to not criticize, punish, or berate someone too harshly.
 __go soft__ To become overly lenient, easily manipulated, or apathetic; to lose strength or determination.